GluuFederation/docs-casa-prod/docs/source/administration/2fa-basics.md

 # About Two-Factor Authentication (2FA)

+!!!
+Note:
+    You can tailor different aspects of 2FA behavior in Casa using the [plugin](../plugins/2fa-settings.md) developed for this purpose.

 ## Availability

 By default, strong (two-factor) authentication will be available to users of Casa once they have added at least two credentials.
 By requiring users to register two strong credentials, the number of account lockouts that require admin intervention will be greatly reduced.
 If one credential is lost, there will be at least one fallback mechanism available.
 Avoiding user lockout is important because it prevents a serious burden for IT administrators.

-You can increase or even reduce this value at your discretion via the [admin console](admin-console.md#2fa-settings).

 There is no limit to the number of credentials a user can enroll, and credentials do not need to be of the same type: any combination is valid.